joyfullservice/msaccess-vcs-addin/Wiki/Options.md

-The options dialog can be opened from the main screen by click the `Options` button.
-Internally the options are stored in a `vcs-options.json` file in the path of the exported source code.
-These options are loaded and used when exporting to source files, or when building a project from source.
+click **Options** to open the **Options dialog**.
+Internally options are stored in a `vcs-options.json` file in the path of the exported source code.
+Options are loaded and used when exporting to source files, or when building a project from source.

 ## General Tab
 ![General Options Tab](img/options-general.jpg)